 The Board is responsible for overseeing and managing the Company’s business and is accountable to shareholders for creating shareholder value within a framework that protects the rights and interests of shareholders.
 The Board acts objectively in the best interests of the Company and holds Management accountable for performance.
-The Board ensures that an appropriate balance between promoting long-term business strategies and delivering short-term objectives is formulated and achieved.
+The Board ensures that there is an appropriate balance between promoting long-term business strategies and delivering short-term objectives.
 These objectives are met through the following functions exercised by the Board, either directly or through committees established by the Board:

-- Providing leadership, overseeing and formulating long-term business strategies and policies and ensuring that the necessary financial and human resources are in place for the Company to meet its objectives, which include appropriate focus on value creation, innovation and sustainability;
+- Providing leadership, overseeing and formulating long-term business strategies and policies and ensuring that the necessary financial and human resources are in place for the Company to meet its objectives which focus on value creation, innovation and sustainability;

-- Identifying the principal risks of the Company’s business and establishing a framework of prudential controls to assess and manage these risks, and to achieve an appropriate balance between risks and the Company’s performance;
+- Identifying the principal risks of the Company’s business and establishing a framework of prudential controls to assess and manage these risks, and to achieve an appropriate balance between risk taking and financial performance;

 - Monitoring and reviewing management performance, succession and development plans;